Imteyaz-428/Enterprise-RAG-Platform/README.md

 Contributions, suggestions, and feedback are welcome.

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch.
+2. Create a new branch
-3. Commit your changes.
+3. Commit your changes
-4. Push to your fork.
+4. Push to your fork
-5. Open a Pull Request.
+5. Open a Pull Request

 ---